Vitamin D-The Sunshine Vitamin

 Avoid

-Sunscreens with oxybenzone, a synthetic estrogen, which penetrates the skin and can disrupt the hormone system.
+Sunscreens with oxybenzone, a synthetic estrogen, which penetrates the skin, can disrupt the hormone system.

 Look for sunscreens with zinc oxide, 3% avobenzone or Mexoryl SX.
 They protect the skin from UVA radiation.
 Go to EWG.org to see how your sunscreen ranks.